echatav/monoidal-setoid-categories/README.md

 # monoidal-setoid-categories #

-A formalization of monoidal e-categories and e-categories with families in Agda
+A formalization of monoidal e-categories and e-categories-with-families (e-CWFS) in Agda

 ## Purpose ##